 “Do one thing every day that scares you” – Eleanor Roosevelt

 This is a powerful quote that has inspired many people, but I would like to change it up a little bit today.
 Do one thing every day that inspires you.
 That sounds more encouraging, right?
 Countless books, articles, and blogs have been written about the different ways of stress relief through art.
-Each of us has experienced stress through one way or another, and I’m sure that most can attest to the fact that stress creates a toll on our well-being, productivity, and relationships.
+Each of us has experienced stress in one way or another, and I’m sure that most can attest to the fact that stress creates a toll on our well-being, productivity, and relationships.
 The best way to alleviate stress is by actively setting aside time to do the things that we love.
 How so?

-CBT or Cognitive Behavioral Therapy in psychology refers to a treatment method focused on changing negative thoughts and behaviors, the assumption being that most of life’s problems stem from our pessimistic thoughts and unhealthy habits.
+CBT or Cognitive Behavioral Therapy in psychology refers to a treatment method focused on changing negative thoughts and behaviours, the assumption being that most of life’s problems stem from our pessimistic thoughts and unhealthy habits.
 Since we are all different, each treatment is also very personal; but in a nutshell, CBT pushes us to do the things that make our hearts grow fonder.
 Have you tried keeping a gratitude journal?
 How about finally pushing through with the creative pursuits you are interested in without listening to the naysayers?
 By attending to these interests, we allow the child-like excitement inside of us to flourish, and we see the world in a purer way.

 Taking the time to enjoy our creative stress relievers can also have many health advantages.
 Today, let us discover a few activities we can incorporate in our daily or weekly schedules.
 This is a perfect read for anyone, especially those who feel overwhelmed with work and mothers trying to balance career, self-care, and family.